 Rolling Stones tongue design

-Although many believe that the most famous language in the world was designed by Andy Warhol, is not correct; it was created by John pasche while studying graphic design at the Royal College of Art in London.
-Mick Jagger was the one who commissioned pasche in the 70s who designed the emblematic band logo.
+Although many believe that the most famous language in the world was designed by Andy Warholis not correct; it was created by John Pasche while studying graphic design at the Royal College of Art in London.
+Mick Jagger was the one who commissioned Pasche in the 1970s, who designed the emblematic band logo.
 For it he paid only 50 pounds (about 75 euros).

-Cover and back cover of Sticky Fingers album.
+Cover and back cover of the album Sticky Fingers.
 Rolling Stones

-The logo first appeared on the disc Sticky Fingers in 1971.
-However, the cover of this album was designed by Andy WarholHence the frequent confusion that he had been the creator of the brand.
-Years later the original design of the language was auctioned for about 250 thousand pounds (about 310 thousand euros).
-And all the money was donated in favor of an organization fighting cancer in London.
-For me one of the Logos - isotypes that has best survived throughout the decades, with great visual power and that has certainly not gone out of style.
+The logo appeared for the first time in the disc Sticky Fingers in 1971.
+However, the cover of this disc was designed by Andy WarholHence the frequent confusion that he had been the creator of the mark.
+Years later, the original design of the language was auctioned for about 250 thousand pounds (about 310 thousand euros).
+And all the money was donated to an organization that fights cancer in London.
+For me one of the logos - isotypes that has survived best over the decades, with great visual power and that has certainly not gone out of fashion.

-For the 50th Anniversary, the band commissioned a commemorative logo design from Shepard Fairey, known as OBEY.
-Although personally I think all the credit is in the original.
+For the 50th Anniversary, the band commissions a commemorative logo design from Shepard Fairey, better known as OBEY.
+Although I personally think that all the merit is in the original.

 the band